vservtech/restic-cron-docker/Readme.md

 3. Update the package.json version
 4. Update the CHANGELOG.md
 5. Sign-off new version for npm package
+6. Switch to the right buildx builder: `bun use-buildx` (if not exists, run `bun setup-buildx`)
-6. Deploy with `bun deployx` (runs build, tag:latest and push:version and push:latest for both amd64 and arm64)
+7. Deploy with `bun deployx` (runs build, tag:latest and push:version and push:latest for both amd64 and arm64)
-7. Check if the new image is available on docker hub: https://hub.docker.com/r/vservtech/restic-cron-docker/tags
+8. Check if the new image is available on docker hub: https://hub.docker.com/r/vservtech/restic-cron-docker/tags
-8. Commit and tag the release in git
+9. Commit and tag the release in git

 ## Ideas